maurya777/react-training/docs/javascript/objects.md

+# Objects

-# Everything is Object and Object is everything
+## Everything is Object and Object is everything

 JavaScript is not Object oriented, it is Object based.